danielbodnar/awesome-stars/README.md

 - [MrRameshRajendran/Hybrid_MultiCloud_Overlay](https://github.com/MrRameshRajendran/Hybrid_MultiCloud_Overlay) - MutiCloud_Overlay demonstrates a use case of overlay over one or more clouds such as AWS, Azure, GCP, OCI, Alibaba and a vSphere private infrastructure in Hub and spoke topology, point to point topolo
 - [cloudcommunity/Cloud-Free-Tier-Comparison](https://github.com/cloudcommunity/Cloud-Free-Tier-Comparison) - Comparing the free tier offers of the major cloud providers like AWS, Azure, GCP, Oracle etc.
 - [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline
-- [tailwarden/komiser](https://github.com/tailwarden/komiser) - Build your cloud asset inventory and break down your cost at the resource level 💰
+- [tailwarden/komiser](https://github.com/tailwarden/komiser) - Open-source cloud-environment inspector.
+Supporting AWS, GCP, Azure, and more!
+Your cloud resources will have nowhere to hide!
 - [trackit/trackit](https://github.com/trackit/trackit) - Trackit helps you understand and improve your use of AWS
 - [someengineering/resoto](https://github.com/someengineering/resoto) - Resoto creates an inventory of your cloud ☁️, provides deep visibility 👀, and reacts to changes in your infrastructure 🌐.
 - [infracost/infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in pull requests💰📉 Love your cloud bill!